Roy Marsden: Film

 His film credits include Toomorrow (1970), a small part as a Gestapo officer in The Eagle Has Landed (1976), The Squeeze (1977), and Oberon in Dungeons & Dragons: Wrath of the Dragon God (2005).

 Personal life

-Marsden's birth name is Roy Anthony Mould; Roy Marsden was his stage name until April 2005, when it also became his legal name.
+Roy Marsden was just his subject's stage name, until April 2005 when it also became his legal name (replacing his birth name, Roy Anthony Mould).

-Marsden's second wife was actress Polly Hemingway; they had two sons together before their divorce in 1992.
+Marsden's second wife was actress Polly Hemingway, and they had two sons together before their divorce in 1992.